 Sam: You’re too busy sitting around feeling sorry for yourself.
 Whining about all the souls you tortured in Hell.
 Boo hoo.

-That is a VERY sad ending and a setup for the rest of the season.
-The damage is now done and from this point forward any shred of loyalty to each other left is compromised.
-Of course that only intrigues me more to watch, but I'm stocking up heavily on Kleenexes from here on out.
+Welcome to the setup for the rest of the season.
+The damage is now done, and from this point forward any shred of loyalty to each other left is compromised.
+I’m not going to have any nails left by the end of the season.